Our People

 Ross Hicks

-Ross has worked at NNSWF since 2014 and manages community football across northern NSW.
+Ross has worked at NNSWF since 2014 and manages the Member Services business unit.

-The focus of his role is to oversee, mentor and assist the community football team in implementing programs and services.
-He helps clubs improve their facilities and develops and implements annual operational plans and budgets.
+The focus of his role is to oversee, mentor and assist the member services team to provide services in club development, government relations, funding opportunities, facility upgrades, futsal partnerships and digital support.
+He develops and implements annual operational plans and budgets in line with NNSWF’s Strategic Plan.

-Ross has played for the same club for 50 years, previously holding the role of president for 11 years.
-Within this time, he has also coached the same team for 14 years.
+Ross has played for the same club for over 50 years, previously holding the role of president for 11 years.
+Within this time, he has also coached & managed teams with the club.

-Being around like-minded people and celebrating good times is what Ross truly loves about football.
+Being around like-minded people and socialising is what Ross truly loves about football.

 Brett Hodgekiss

-Brett is responsible for the Club Changer Club Development Program as well as Walking Football, Mental Health Awareness Programs and Primary School Gala days in regional northern NSW.
+Brett is responsible for the Club Changer Club Development Program as well as Summer Football, Mental Health Awareness Programs and Safeguarding.

 He has been involved with football for more than 40 years as a player, coach, volunteer and now employee.
-Brett plays for Coffs City United and supports Melbourne Victory and Liverpool.
+Brett supports the Melbourne Victory and Liverpool.

 His favourite football moments include coaching his eldest daughter’s team at Coffs City United to multiple league titles and grand final wins.
-Brett now enjoys watching both his daughters play football, refereeing and continuing his volunteer role at the club.
+Brett now enjoys watching both his daughters play football, refereeing and volunteering.

 Talent Development